Country of origin: eritrea

 [r] And Italian.

-[r] So they preferred it anyway, it’s okay that my wife came for me, my children grew up, they studied and are still studying here, even if they are Swedish citizens their motherland has become Italy.
-They don’t want to know to leave Italy.
+[r] So they preferred anyway, it’s OK that my wife came for me, my children grew up, studied and are still studying, here, even though they are Swedish citizens their motherland has become Italy.
+They don’t want to know about leaving Italy.

-[i] Do you occasionally think about going back to living in Eritrea?
+[i] Do you sometimes think about going back to live in Eritrea?

-[r] I think about it and if I didn’t have a family, I’d like to have a wife, but starting from scratch would be a bit heavy for me too, because after 42 years in Italy, you can say that I grew up here even if it’s my homeland Eritrea, I don’t know if… I can’t tell you.
-All I’m saying is that when I was traveling I went to the United States I went around a little bit.
-After a week I missed Italy, going back to Turin.
-It means that there is something that binds me.
+[r] I think about it and if I didn’t have my family, my children, my wife, I would do it gladly, but starting from scratch would be a bit heavy for me too, because after 42 years in Italy, you can say that I grew up here even though it’s my homeland, Eritrea, I don’t know if… I can’t tell you.
+I can only tell you that when I was travelling I went to the United States and I toured a bit.
+After a week I missed Italy, to go back to Turin.
+It means there’s something that binds me.

 [i] You are an adopted Turinese…

-[i] You’ve been living in Torlino for many years, haven’t you?
-How did you see the change from a social point of view towards people, say, Eritreans, or at least people who come to this city, how did you perceive it?
+[i] Since you have lived in Torlino for so many years, haven’t you?
+How have you seen the change from a social point of view towards people, let’s say, Eritreans or in any case people who come to this city, how have you perceived it?

-[r] On our part, nothing has changed in the Eritrean community, it has remained as it was 40 years ago, but all this flow of immigration, unfortunately, has maybe not been wanted and has changed totally.
-So when we arrived, we counted foreigners with our fingers.
-We even searched when we saw one of the colors, one black, around after two three months we approached to ask him, now it is not so.
-Even on the part of Italian society there is distrust, at the time there was not.
-Now with what’s happening now, they were perhaps phenomena that did not exist, the situation has changed, I’m not saying from my side but all in general.
-If you ask me if I’ve ever had problems, I can’t tell lies, I’ve never had problems.
-Maybe because I’m a good user of healthy environments, maybe if I go to other places it could happen but until now I have never had any kind of difficulty, even my children.
+[r] For our part in the Eritrean community, nothing has changed, it has remained the same as it was 40 years ago, but all this flow of immigration, unfortunately, is perhaps not wanted and has changed completely.
+So when we arrived, we were counting foreigners with our fingers.
+We used to look for them even when we saw a coloured person, a black person, and after two or three months we would approach them to ask them, now it’s not like that.
+Even on the part of Italian society there is mistrust, at the time there wasn’t.
+Now with what’s happening now, they were maybe phenomena that didn’t exist, the situation has changed, I’m not saying on my part but everything in general.
+Me, if you ask me if I’ve ever had problems, I can’t lie, I’ve never had problems.
+Maybe because I’m familiar with healthy environments, maybe if I go to other places it might happen but so far I haven’t, I’ve never had any difficulties of any kind, even my children.

-[r] Then, in practice, the Eritrean community has tied it to the revolutionary group that was born in 73/72 since then.
-Even now, it has become a bit weak but at the moment it was very active because we supporting our struggle, that there was armed struggle.
-Every Sunday we met, we had meetings, in short, we did our duties to Eritrea, still is so, has not changed.
+[r] So, basically, the Eritrean community has been linked by the revolutionary group that was born in 73/72 since then.
+Even now, now it has become a little weak but at the time it was very active because we were supporting our struggle, that there was the armed struggle.
+Every Sunday we used to meet, we used to have meetings, in short we used to do our duties towards Eritrea, it’s still like that now, it hasn’t changed.

-[r] Every Sunday maybe not, at the time even in 76/77 in those years there were even meetings on Thursday and Sunday, then it became Sunday, now maybe once a month.
-And then we did the Eritrean festival in Bologna from ’74 until ’91, every year organized by the entire Eritrean society, all those who are in the world, starting with Italy, Sweden, Germany, Holland, America, Australia all came together over 10,000 people.
+[r] Every Sunday maybe not, at the time even in 76/77 in those years we used to have meetings even on Thursdays and Sundays, then it became Sundays, now maybe once a month.
+And then we did the Eritrean festival in Bologna from ‘74 until ’91, every year organised by the whole Eritrean society, all those in the world, we start from Italy, Sweden, Germany, Holland America Australia they all came together over 10000 people.

-[r] At the festival there were shows, there were… for example every stand had, there was the stand of Turin, Milan, Bologna, Rome, various stands were able to welcome all these guests.
-We did it for 17 years.
+[r] At the festival there were shows, there were… for example each stand had, there was the stand of Turin of Milan of Bologna, of Rome, various stands managed to accommodate all these guests.
+We did that for 17 years.

 [i] Wow, and today the situation in Eritrea has changed, hasn’t it?
-Compared to the time?
+Compared to that time?

-[i] And how do you perceive your connection with the current Eritrea?
+[i] And how do you perceive your connection with present-day Eritrea?

 [r] The bond has not changed, from how it was before until now.
-Now, little by little, it has been three months since Eritrea-Ethiopia made peace, for now it has remained so, but little by little there will be some changes.
+Now gradually, it is three months since they made peace between Eritrea and Ethiopia, for now it has remained like that, but gradually there will be some changes.

 [i] Today the young people of Eritrea, compared to when you were young, what difference do you find?

-[r] The difference is that we had another kind of culture, another kind of mentality.
-The young people of now have arrived with their way of thinking, I don’t know now I don’t have so much contact but with those few I have seen they don’t have a great bond with us, with what we have experienced.
+[r] The difference is that we had another type of culture, another type of mentality.
+The young people of today have arrived with their own way of thinking, I don’t know, I don’t have much contact with them now, but with the few I have seen, they don’t have much of a connection with us, with what we experienced….

-[r] They have a different way of thinking, I don’t know how to point you out one by one, it’s a bit long, but maybe they had problems coming out, as we see these phenomena, from Libya, Sudan, Chad a bit of massacre, a bit of… . and therefore their way of thinking is different.
+[r] They have a different way of thinking, I can’t tell you one by one, it’s a bit long, but maybe they had some problems coming out, as we see these phenomena, from Libya, Sudan, Chad, a bit of a massacre, a bit of…. . and so their way of thinking is different.

 [i] And did you learn the Italian language down in Eritrea or here in Italy?

-[r] But think about the funny thing is that I never went to Italian school, I spoke something and then when I came here standing in the middle of the people, being with my ex-wife who was Italian, even if they taught me so much Sicilian, because they spoke in dialect, her parents didn’t, however, staying here I managed to learn something.
-In short, I had enrolled at the beginning also at university, but I didn’t… starting the work then I stopped and I didn’t go on.
+[r] Well, the funny thing is that I never went to the Italian school, I spoke a little, and then when I came here, being among the people, being with my ex-wife, who was Italian, even though they taught me a lot of Sicilian, because they spoke in dialect, her parents didn’t, but being here, I managed to learn something.
+In short, at the beginning I also enrolled at university, but I didn’t…. started work then I stopped and didn’t go on.

-[i] And I’ll ask you a question, if you want to answer: How were you welcomed into the family of your wife, Sicilian family by…
+[i] And I’ll ask you a question, if you feel like answering: how were you welcomed into your wife’s family, a Sicilian family, as…?

 [r] As a foreigner?
-Think, now telling it seems like a joke, but they wanted me and welcomed me as a son, like everything.
-In fact, when I told you I was working in the factory, I was invited to the home of an Eritrean friend who lived in Ponte Sassi, at lunch, combination he was a friend of my in-laws, so they were there with their daughter, we had lunch there and then, I do not know for what reason, in the evening they invited us to their house and then the next day they invited me to their house, you see that they understood that the daughter was interested, there was a bit of… In short, from there, this friend of mine as a friend remained a little behind, they, my father-in-law, came every day I finished work, at 5 pm he waited for me in front of the factory, he took me home.
-So, as I made this connection with my daughter, we became engaged.
-But I always had in mind to go away from Italy to the United States, I had to continue my travels, my studies.
-After a year and something was talking to them, we could say this is foreign, our daughter, however, no, they were looking for this link.
-I used to say “but how strange” we would go to our friends, to our relatives, we would talk about marriage, I never decided to marry, but they talk about marriage… in the end after a year and a half I said “getting married doesn’t mean dying” since there is a lot of connection with them why not do it?
-So we got married, a great Sicilian party, after two years we had a son.
+Think, now telling it sounds like a joke, but they wanted me and welcomed me as a son, as everything In fact I, when I told you that I worked in the factory, I was invited to the home of an Eritrean friend who lived in Ponte Sassi, for lunch, a combination he was a friend of my in-laws, so they were there with their daughter, we had lunch there and then, I don’t know for what reason, in the evening they invited us to their house and then the next day they invited me to their house, you can see that they understood that their daughter was interested in me, there was a bit of. ..
+So from there, this friend of mine as a friend stayed a little behind, they, my father-in-law, came every day I finished work, at 5 p.m. he waited for me in front of the factory, he took me home.
+So gradually I made this bond with his daughter, we became engaged.
+But I always had in mind to leave Italy and go away to the United States, I had to continue my travels, my studies.
+After a year and a bit they were talking, we could say this is foreign, our daughter was not, they were looking for this bond.
+I said ‘how strange’, we went to friends, relatives, we talked about marriage, but I never decided to get married, but they were talking about marriage… In the end, after a year and a half, I said ‘getting married doesn’t mean dying’, since there’s a lot of connection with them, why not do it?
+So we got married, big Sicilian-style party, after two years we had the baby.

-[r] Yes, from my in-laws, the thing was very heavy, I could not leave because I was now tied up.
-So my dreams and my travels vanished, they remained in Italy.
+[r] Yes, by the in-laws, it was very heavy, I couldn’t go out because I was now tied up.
+So my dreams my travels vanished, they stayed in Italy.

-[r] It lasts days and days, three days of celebration, three days of marriage.
-In fact I had forgotten, for me it was strange, it’s exhausting but the custom is that, the tradition…
+[r] It lasts days and days, three days of celebration three days of marriage.
+In fact I had forgotten, for me it was strange, it is exhausting, but that is the custom, the tradition…

 [i] How do they take place?
-I’m not Eritrea and so I don’t know how it works, how does it work?
-These three days what if it does?
+I’m not from Eritrea so I don’t know how it works, how does it take place? these three days what do you do?

-[r] Then in the preparation there are some small celebrations and then the important day would be Sunday, they make this big tent, or now there are big clubs, but many as tradition do close the road and make the tent because, for example at my wedding there were 1500 people Then to accommodate 1500 people for both lunch and dinner is a lot, so they block the road and make tents.
-The people of the area do it themselves, they look for companies for these occasions…
+[r] So in the preparation there are small celebrations and then the important day would be Sunday, they make this big tent, or now there are big places, but many as a tradition they close the road and make the tent because, for example at my wedding there were 1500 people So to accommodate 1500 people both for lunch and dinner is a lot, so they block the road and make tents.
+The people in the area do that, they used to have societies for these occasions….

 [i] What does the landlord prepare?
-What is the traditional food of a typical wedding?
+What is the traditional food at a typical wedding?
 There is music…

-[r] Music, music is there at full strength, that’s the thing that lasts three days as I told you and then there… There are foods, for example, we have bread that is called “ingera” is not a piadina but like piadina.
-They have to prepare it for 1500 people, even the types of dishes are 5/6 types, vegetable and meat-based.
-You have to kill ante sheep chickens, lots of cows, lots of meat.
-All this stuff here is the people of the area or the relatives who make it…
+[r] Music, music there is in full force, that is the thing that lasts three days as I was telling you and then there… There are foods, for example, we have bread called ‘ingera’ it’s not a piadina but like a piadina Those have to prepare it for 1500 people, also the types of dishes are 5/6 types, vegetable-based and meat-based.
+You have to kill a lot of chickens, a lot of sheep, a lot of cows, a lot of meat.
+All this stuff here is the local people or relatives who make it….

 [i] So the whole community helps the young couple?

-[i] How do you get help?
-In the organization, from the economic point of view… I ask you why here in Italy a wedding guest comes, if he sits he eats and leaves.
-While for Eritrea the guest has a role?
+[i] How are you helped?
+In the organisation, from the economic point of view… I’m asking because here in Italy a wedding guest comes, sits down, eats, and leaves.
+Whereas for Eritrea, does the guest have a role?
 Does the community have a role?
-Because in Eritrea, if I understand correctly, the whole neighbourhood participates actively, contributing with food.
+Because in Eritrea if I understand correctly, the whole neighbourhood participates actively, contributing with food.

-[r] Maybe with food, it depends on the family, there are those who want to be helped even materially, that is, even at the economic level, but many say 80%, only physically …
+[r] Maybe with food, it depends on the family, there are those who also want to be helped materially, I mean, even economically, but many, let’s say 80%, only physically…

 [i] Is there something you want to tell us, something else we forgot to say?

-[r] But look at me, I have so many things to tell, but right now this is not… For example, I’m happy with the situation between Eritrea and Ethiopia, what’s happening after 20 years of massacre, we’ve had the embargo, the country hasn’t gone ahead, in economic terms, in terms of tourism, in terms of everything.
-We have been very massacred by the Western world, the United States, etc..
+[r] Well, I have many things to tell you, but right now I don’t… For example, I am happy with the situation between Eritrea and Ethiopia, what is happening after 20 years of massacre, we had the embargo, the country did not move forward, economically, in terms of tourism, in terms of everything.
+We have been very massacred by the western world, by the United States, etc.

 [i] In what sense?

-[r] Because Eritrea was blamed for futile reasons that didn’t exist, I don’t know how to define it now, I can’t say it.
-At this moment here making peace with Ethiopia, in practice he was right about the 20 years of war, indeed embargo that we had, it was not because of Eritrea but for someone who wanted it.
-They have recognised this at the moment, we are free.
-On the part of the European community, too, I hope that it will be decided as soon as possible, in short. .
+[r] Because Eritrea was blamed for futile reasons that did not exist, I don’t know now how to define it, I can’t say.
+Right now here we are making peace with Ethiopia, basically it was right for the 20 years of war, or rather embargo that we had, it was not because of Eritrea but because of someone who wanted it.
+This has been recognised now, we are free.
+On the part of the European community too, I hope it will be resolved as soon as possible, in short . .

-[i] So this peace has enormous importance for Eritrea and for the Eritrean community. . .
+[i] So this peace has an enormous importance for Eritrea and for the Eritrean community. .

-[r] Very much so, because we have dreamed up to now of this moment here and development has not taken place, we too had our hands tied, even if we wanted to do something we couldn’t do anything.
-Before 30 years of war, that ended, in ’91 the independence that lasted only 6 years, from ’91 to ’98 was unleashed this famous war that served no purpose, they unleashed it, someone wanted it.
-For 20 years we have been penalized, the embargo… now everything is going smoothly.
+[r] Very much so, because we have dreamt until now of this moment here and there has been no development, we too had our hands tied, even if we wanted to do something we couldn’t do anything.
+First 30 years of war, that ended, in ‘91 independence which lasted only 6 years, from “91 to ”98 this famous war was unleashed, it was useless, they unleashed it, someone wanted it.
+For 20 years we were penalised, the embargo… now everything is gradually going smoothly.

 [i] Good.

-[r] For our part we will see little, our children, hopefully…
+[r] From our side we will see very little, our children, we hope…

-[i] Do you think your children will return to Eritrea one day?
+[i] Do you think your children will return one day to Eritrea?

-[r] My children, today as well as today, for how they think no, but a tomorrow never say never.
+[r] My children, today as they think, no, but tomorrow never say never.

 [i] Have they ever been to Eritrea?

 [r] Twice, but they were small.
-At first my second child was one year old, I even had two children and then after ten years they came back, now they are over 20 years old.
-We are a caravan, I could not bring them all, we are 4 children, husband and wife, we need a charter!
+At the beginning my second child was one year old, in fact I had two children and then after ten years they came back, now they are over 20 years old.
+We are a caravan, I couldn’t take them all, we are four children, husband and wife, we need a charter!